Ahhgust/PeptideLR/README.md

 <br>

 Note, this program can be installed at the system level, but the appropriate (user/group/other-readable) location must be used to install the code, and the lrWrapper.py in the bin (e.g., in /usr/bin or /usr/local/bin) **needs to be a symlink**!

+## Quick start
+Using the Example/ directory as, well, an example: <br>
+- First, test that the program was successfully installed.
+Type: `lrWrapper.py --ls`.
+This *should* list the currently available suffix arrays.
+You should see: GRCh38Ref, HG38_Clean and HG38

 ## Walk-through
 The code-base is designed to work on peptides, specifically on peptides that are polymorphic in populations.
 To make the code easier to use a wrapper script (`lrWrapper.py`) was made.
 The wrapper can be used to compute a [semi-continuous likelihood](about.md), [random match probability](https://doi.org/10.1016/j.fsigen.2020.102295), as well as basic assessments of peptide allele frequency and it's proteo-genomic location(s).